-Wax finishes soak into the pores of the wood and harden to form a protective penetrating seal, which will appear low luster and amber in color.
+Wax finishes soak into the pores of the wood and harden to form a protective penetrating seal.
+They appear low luster and amber in color when dry.
 They have a mild odor when applied, and will dry in a variable amount of time depending on the type of wax used and the job-site conditions.
-Wax finishes are durable, but will show spots from water and other contaminates.
+Wax finishes are durable, but will show spots from water and other contaminants.

 Acrylic impregnated finishes are injected into the wood to create a super-hard, extremely durable floor.
-Acrylic impregnated finishes rarely are used in residential applications.
+This type of finish is rarely used in residential applications.
 They most often are used in very high traffic areas in commercial settings such as malls and restaurants.

 Styles of Wood Floors